pdincubus/MODX-Revo-Boilerplate/README.md

 * Wayfinder.
 Makes menus easy.

+##Transport Package

+This is *untested*.
+Be careful, the sky may fall down.
+I've included all the above mentioned extras as part of this as well as all the custom snippets, chunks and templates.

+Assets are not included in this package.
+To install, FTP to your /core/packages/ directory, go to Package Management and instead of clicking "Download Extras", click the arrow and choose "Search Locally For Packages".

+Then install in the usual way once the package is detected.

 ##Additional

 Thanks (as usual) to [Mister John](https://github.com/johnnoel) for a couple of the snippets which accompany the SimpleSearch on the Page Not Found error page.